Adnanian-Order/adnanian-portfolio-v3-client/README.md

 I plan to improve the application by doing the following:

-- Add a backend so that I can simplify the addition of new projects and skills, without having to do so through code.
-This will be done with either Node.js or a combination of Python, Flask, and SQL.

-- Use a CSS framework like React Bootstrap to make styling easier, and compatible for all platforms and screen sizes.
+- Use a CSS framework like React Bootstrap or Material UI to make styling easier, and compatible for all platforms and screen sizes.

 - Add animations for whenever I hover to or click on a component.